mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-engine-create-engine.markdown

 title: sqlalchemy.engine create_engine Example Code
 category: page
 slug: sqlalchemy-engine-create-engine-examples
-sortorder: 500031020
+sortorder: 500031022
 toc: False
 sidebartitle: sqlalchemy.engine create_engine
-meta: Python example code for the create_engine callable from the sqlalchemy.engine module of the SQLAlchemy project.
+meta: Python example code that shows how to use the create_engine callable from the sqlalchemy.engine module of the SQLAlchemy project.

 create_engine is a callable within the sqlalchemy.engine module of the SQLAlchemy project.